 Money-back guarantee: 30 DAYS

 PrivateVPN is one of the fastest VPNs we’ve tested.
-A smaller VPN service headquartered in Sweden, it has a network of approximately 100 servers in 60 countries, one of which is in Saint Petersburg, Russia.
-PrivateVPN’s speed and ability to unblock services such as Netflix and Amazon Prime Video make it a great option for streaming.
-It’s also well-suited for technophobes thanks to the user-friendly desktop and mobile apps and presence of both ‘simple’ and ‘advanced’ menus.
+A smaller VPN service headquartered in Sweden, it has a growing network of approximately 200 servers in 60+ countries, including Russia.
+PrivateVPN’s speed and ability to access services such as Netflix and Amazon Prime Video make it a great option for streaming.
+It’s also well-suited for technophobes thanks to the user-friendly desktop and mobile apps and the presence of both ‘simple’ and ‘advanced’ menus.

-With PrivateVPN, you can connect up to 6 of your devices simultaneously, all of which can be assigned unique IP addresses.
-Customer support is available and although the live chat feature isn’t available 24/7, responses are usually quick and extremely helpful.
+With PrivateVPN, you can connect up to 10 of your devices simultaneously, all of which can be assigned unique IP addresses.
+Customer support is available, and although the live chat feature isn’t 24/7, responses are usually quick and extremely helpful.
 PrivateVPN is a safe VPN to use whether you’re in Russia or abroad.
 That’s because it has a zero logs policy and uses 256-bit AES encryption to protect your data.
 It also offered DNS leak protection and a built-in kill switch.